corticalstack/corticalstack.github.io/_posts/2020-07-07-masters-thesis-tor.md

 On now to the final piece - the project!
 I've decided to base it on an important problem of our times, the COVID-19 pandemic and the plethora of academic literature around it, which continues to grow exponentially and where much of it is poor quality.
+Hundreds of hours can easily be spent manually working through Covid papers of potential interest.

-To combat this an interactive question-answering, exploration and data mining tool will be developed to enable the medical community to explore COVID-19 academic literature and other relevant data sources.
-Its purpose is to help them find the most relevant information they need quickly, identify patterns and gain insight from it by way of a user-friendly interface comprising ranked lists of search results, tagged documents, graphical visualisation of literature analytics and interactive exploration, all in a one-page research cockpit.
+To support medical researchers consuming and evaluating this wealth of information an interactive question-answering, exploration and data mining tool will be developed.
+Its purpose is to help them find the most relevant information they need quickly, and to identify patterns and emerging trends, increasing the value of their research time and enabling better next-step research decisions.

+Elements of A.I. including natural language processing and machine learning will facilitate intelligent search and result aggregation, summarisation, clustering, association, classification and exploration.
+All this within a user-friendly, one-page research cockpit.

 The tool will be architected as a cloud-hosted application on the Microsoft Azure platform.